open-cluster-management-io/open-cluster-management-io.github.io/content/en/docs/developer-guides/addon.md

    `DeploymentAvailability` health prober indicates the healthiness of the add-on is connected to the availability of the corresponding agent deployment resources on the managed cluster.
 It's applicable to those add-ons that running `Deployment` type workload on the managed cluster.
-The add-on manager will check if the `availableReplicas` of the add-on agent deployment is more than 1 to set the addon Status.
+The add-on manager will check if the `readyReplicas` of the add-on agent deployment is more than 1 to set the addon Status.

    Set the type of `healthProber` to `DeploymentAvailability` to enable this prober.